Python Client for UmaDB

 )

-position1 = client.append([ev], condition=cond)
+position1 = client.append(

 print("Appended at:", position1)

-# Conflicting append should raise an error
+# Conflicting events raise an integrity error

 try: